Department for International Development: Budget

 In 2009–2010, the DFID's gross public expenditure on Development was £6.65 billion.
 Of this £3.96 billion was spent on bilateral aid (including debt relief, humanitarian assistance and project funding) and £2.46 billion was spent on multilateral aid, including support to the EU, World Bank, UN and other related agencies.
 Although the Department for International Development's foreign aid budget was not affected by the cuts outlined by the Chancellor of the Exchequer's 2010 spending review, DFID saw their administration budgets slashed by about 19 per cent over the next four years, a reduction in back-office costs to account for only 2 per cent of their total spend by 2015.

 In 2010, the DFID was criticised for spending around £15 million a year in the UK, although this only accounted for 0.25% of its total budget.
 In 2010, £1.85 million had been given to the Foreign Office to fund the Papal visit of Pope Benedict, although a department spokesman said that "The contribution recognised the Catholic Church's role as a major provider of health and education services in developing countries".
 There has also been criticism of some spending by international organisations with UNESCO and the FAO being particularly weak.

 In 2010 the incoming coalition government promised to reduce back-office costs to only 2% of the budget and to improve transparency by publishing more on their website.

-In 2011, the government were also criticised for increasing the aid budget at a time where other departments were being cut.
+In 2011, the government were also criticised for increasing the aid budget at a time when other departments were being cut.
 The head of the conservative pressure group TaxPayers' Alliance said that "The department should at least get the same treatment other high priority areas like science did – a cash freeze would save billions."